marcgardent/DrawEaseLab/README.md

 ### Standard Rendering Engine

 The app uses the SVG+CSS engines embedded in web browsers.
 Additionally, it is a powerful and performant 2D engine that also adheres to standards from the W3C.

-## Target Devices

-- Support for mouse, stylus, and touch devices: tested with iPad on Chrome/Safari browsers.

 ## ROADMAP